 Below are the available statistics on stay-at-home dads.
 For a more in-depth analysis, please read this piece from our friends at the Good Men Project.

 The U.S. Census reports that 32% of married fathers (approximately 7 million dads) are “a regular source of care for their children under age 15, up from 26% from 2002.”
 The U.S. Census defines “regular care of children” as an arrangement that is consistent at least one day per week.

-Some of these fathers would be considered “at-home dads” by society’s definition.
-All of them are defined as at-home dads by The National At-Home Dad Network, and are the fathers we aim to serve.
+Some of these fathers would be considered “stay-at-home dads” by society’s definition.
+All of them are defined as stay-at-home dads by The National At-Home Dad Network, and are the fathers we aim to serve.

 Beth Latshaw, Assistant Professor of Sociology, Appalachian State University, 2009